crowdsecurity/crowdsec-docs/crowdsec-docs/docs/troubleshooting.md

   - **solution** regenerate an API key via [cscli bouncers](/docs/cscli/cscli_bouncers_add)

 ## My scenario is triggered with less logs than the scenario capacity

 During the installation, the CrowdSec [Wizard](/docs/user_guides/building#using-the-wizard) is ran, which detects the basic logs files to add in the [acquisition](/docs/concepts#acquisition) configuration.
-If you re-run the `wizard.sh` script after the installation and that you have common logs file, they might be set multiple times in your acquisition configuration.
+If you re-run the `wizard.sh` script after the installation and you have common log files, they might be set up multiple times in your acquisition configuration.
 This means that CrowdSec will read each logs line as many time as you have the logs file configured in your acquisition configuration.

 ## Scenario XXX keeps triggering, it's a false positive